Mexico to award up to 2,500 MW in renewable energy contracts in March

-MEXICO CITY (Reuters) - Mexico will start soliciting bids later this month in its first auction of renewable energy certificates, part of an electricity sector overhaul that ends the state-owned power company’s monopoly, government officials said on Wednesday.
+MEXICO CITY, Nov 11 (Reuters) - Mexico will start soliciting bids later this month in its first auction of renewable energy certificates, part of an electricity sector overhaul that ends the state-owned power company’s monopoly, government officials said on Wednesday.

 Initial awards of the new certificates, which provide the right and impose the obligation to produce clean energy, are set for March, officials said.